joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/04/29/world/europe/ticketmaster-coronation-concert.html?searchResultPosition=4

 **Gunman Kills Five People in Texas Home, Authorities Say**\
-`Three others were wounded, and the gunman is still at large, the authorities said, after the attack on Friday night at a residence north of Houston.`\
+`Three others were wounded and the gunman remained at large, officials said.
+The attack on Friday night started after the man was asked to stop shooting in his yard, the authorities said.`\
 https://nytimes.com/2023/04/29/us/shooting-texas-san-jacinto.html?searchResultPosition=5

 **The Pains and Privileges of Staging Mozart’s ‘Don Giovanni’**\